LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 ## Usage

 Invoke the script with the file containg the marker and unit data (this will normally be `<mapname>_save.lua`) and redirect the ouput into a new file (or the same).
 Then replace the old file in the folder of your map.
-Make sure the new file has the sane name as the old one (that is `<mapname>_save.lua`).
+Make sure the new file has the same name as the old one (that is `<mapname>_save.lua`).

 This is the synopis of the script.
 ```